This roasted cauliflower is charred in the oven with rosemary and parmesan and comes out so sweet and savory you’ll want to make it for every meal.

 I prefer roasting cauliflower in the oven over any other method of cooking, because the high heat allows the breakdown of fibers, making it very tender, and it brings out the sweetness, with a little bit of char.

-It takes about 25 minutes in a 400 degree F oven to create this magic, and to brown the florets.
+It takes about 20 minutes total in a 400 degree F oven to create this magic, and to brown the cauliflower.
+However, keep in mind that ovens and conditions do vary, so it might take more or less time in your oven.
 Take them out of the oven as soon as they’ve turned golden brown.
-You don’t want it to overdo it, as that will negatively affect the taste of the garlic.
+They should look like the picture below.

-You can also cook the cauliflower on the stovetop in a pan with a thin layer of oil, but it doesn’t turn out quite as tasty, in my opinion, and it’s not as healthy with the additional oil.
+You can also cook the cauliflower on the stovetop in a pan with a thin layer of oil, but it doesn’t turn out quite as tasty, in my opinion.

 Other Variations of Roasted Cauliflower